ourworldventures/www_ourparadise/content/locations/index.md

 How can we help
 </p>

-- Local farmers don’t have enough knowledge how to produce the right foods and other natural resources.
+- <p style='font-size: 15px'>Local farmers don’t have enough knowledge how to produce the right foods and other natural resources.</p>
-- A lot of land is wasted and sold to external investors for the wrong reasons.
-The island is growing fast, more protection is needed asap.
+- <p style='font-size: 15px'>A lot of land is wasted and sold to external investors for the wrong reasons.
+The island is growing fast, more protection is needed asap.</p>
-- A lot of water is wasted and not used properly.
+- <p style='font-size: 15px'>A lot of water is wasted and not used properly.</p>

 {% end %}